Last Updated on 06/04/2025

 Google not only permits but encourages you to leave comments on important, reliable websites and forums and to link back to relevant articles on your website.

-Process scaling or automation is the issue.
+The issue is process scaling or automation.
 There is probably minimal risk or profit because many comment systems now make all links nofollow by default.

 6. Negative SEO

-Backlink spamming intentionally directing traffic from hundreds or thousands of low-quality websites to a competitor is the most prevalent kind of bad SEO.
+The most prevalent kind of bad SEO is backlink spamming, which involves intentionally directing traffic from hundreds or thousands of low-quality websites to a competitor.

-However, Google will become suspicious and penalize you if you receive a large number of spammy links in a short period of time.
+However, Google will become suspicious and penalize you if you receive many spammy links in a short period.

 Tools for Identifying Harmful Links